ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 To assist with cost estimates and budgeting, we provide a [Cost Calculator](https://docs.google.com/spreadsheets/d/1607EHXc_aay0O0CeteV9ckkwcrFhJwvx9aNmxFmLIYI/edit?usp=sharing).
 Additional tools for estimating charges per job will be available on the clusters by December 1st.

+## Other Upcoming Improvements

+In conjunction with the new charging model, the YCRC is committed to making improvements to the ongoing tuning of fairshare and concurrent utilization algorithms and additional practices and tooling to enable users to make efficient use of the systems.
+One such improvement available today is the [User Portal](https://docs.ycrc.yale.edu/news/2024-08/#ycrc-hpc-user-portal) where researchers can view information about their activity on our clusters.
+Keep an eye on the YCRC Bulldog User News in coming months for information about these improvements as we roll them out.